dylangentile/Simplang/README.md

 ##### On Pointers:
 Why do pointers with the keyword `ptr`, and use `@` for pointer indirection.
 On the former:I think that the C-style way of doing it is fine, but I like how this reads better, and I'd also like to treat pointers more like a specific type.
 That is, in C, when I write `int* x, y, z;`, `x` will be a pointer but `y` and `z` will not.
 I'd rather have `int*` be the type, and therefore `x`,`y`, and `z` all become pointers.
 Therefore in Simplang `ptr num32 x, y, z;` will make `x`,`y`, and `z` all pointers.
 I also think that using the ptr keyword disambiguates the definiton of `*` by having it not do double duty.
 Which leads right into my next point: `*` means both multiplication, and pointer indirection.
 I'd rather it just mean one.
 I also think that the `@` sign is the perfect replacement, since we all call it the 'at' sign, learning and understanding the code will be easier, since one can say, 'what's <i>at</i>i> this memory location'.
 Also, the at symbol isn't used in any other useful programming languages, therefore there's no need to worry about a prexisting meaning. (unless you come from Objective-C. I pity you then.)

+##### On Garbage:
+This language will be garbage collected.
+If it's to be high level and modern, it needs to cleanup after itself.
+This is to decrease developer suicide rates due to memory leaks, and give the Valgrind team a break.
+Maybe I'll just have the target platforms be [missiles](https://groups.google.com/forum/message/raw?msg=comp.lang.ada/E9bNCvDQ12k/1tezW24ZxdAJ).
+The first step is for me to learn how to best pick up the garbage.
+Luckily I've got the [authoritative handbook](http://gchandbook.org/).

 ##### Including files:
 I have zero ideas.
 Perhaps header files that declare header files.
 Therefore you declare things twice...? ;)

+#####  On Expression Evaluation:
+Operator Precedence Parsing converts from infix notation to a pseudo postfix(reverse polish) notation.
+This notation is evaluated by going from left to right, until you hit the first binary operator.
+Then you perform that operator upon the previous two terms.
+Then you keep going.

 ### Formatting:
 All formating should be in the ALLMAN format.
 Emphasis on <i>should</i>.
 I'm a little bit of a hypocrite so hopefully most of my code follows it.
 Please don't submit pull requests to fix it.
 I'll worry about that later.